 To be eligible for George Mason’s MS in Technology Management program, you must have a bachelor’s degree from an accredited institution and a minimum of three years professional work experience in a technology-related field.

 In the top IT management positions, you will find chief technology officers (CTO) who generally design and recommend new technology for a business, or chief information officers (CIO) who develop and oversee the technology strategy for a business or organization.
+With Mason’s program, graduates not only earn a technology management degree but also CIO certification.

 A masters degree in technology management is designed for technology management professionals who want to transform their vision into a strategic plan.
-The MS in Technology Management at Mason provides professionals with an executive-level perspective and the right skill portfolio to manage across all business disciplines.
+The MS in Technology Management Mason provides professionals with an executive-level perspective and the right skill portfolio to manage across all business disciplines.

 Whether you are still early in your career in the technology field, or more advanced, pursing a masters in technology management will help your career.